All Products

 __agg_1 (bigint) AS bp

--- Execute the query statement.
+-- Run the query

 select /*+ mapjoin(a) */

-a.customer_id as ashop, sum(a.total_price) as ap,count(b.total_price) as bp
+a.customer_id as ashop, sum(a.total_price) as ap, count(b.total_price) as bp

 from (select * from sale_detail_jt